Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 [Google fonts](https://fonts.google.com/) Roboto and Nunito were chosen for the website.
 They are both sans-serif fonts which have a higher readability than serif fonts.

+* Icons

+The icons used throughout the page were taken from [Font Awesome](https://fontawesome.com/).
+On the Home page in the Our Vision Section, the icons used are mainly decorative, they are eye-catching and identify with the text underneath them.
+They are hidden from screen readers using aria-hidden=true.
+The icons on the Footer are interactive links and have an aria-label which gives the relevant information to screen readers to read out to the users.
+The icons on the Rehearsal Card provide a tooltip for sighted mouse users by using the title tag.
+A span tag was also added to provide the same information in the tool tip for assistive technologies.
+This is kept visually hidden as the tool tip already provides that information.
+Unfortunately, at this time it wasn't possible to make them accessible by keyboard navigation without turning them to links and using JS.

 [Back to Top](#table-of-contents)

 ---